MatheusExner/quartile-stores/README.md

 func host start --script-root src/Functions/bin/Debug/net8.0
 ```

-5. Import the Postman collection (`QuartileStores.postman_collection.json`) and environment into Postman.
+5. Import the Postman collection (`Quartile Stores Api.postman_collection.json`) and environment into Postman.
 Configure `baseUrl` to point to your local API (for example `https://localhost:7050`) or staging slot.

 ## APIs